-Our current beers are available both on-tap and in our 25 oz.
+Our current beers are available both on-tap in our Brewery and in select locations, AND in our 25 oz.
 Crowlers to take with you:

-IPA: Citrus and pine hops at a 7.5% ABV and a 64 IBU's.
-This IPA has plenty of floral, citrus and pine notes which is smooth, fairly dry and easy drinking maltiness.
+Log Roller IPA: This beer has citrus and pine hops at a 7.5% ABV and 64 IBU's.
+This IPA has plenty of floral, citrus and pine notes which is smooth, fairly dry and has easy-drinking maltiness.

 Before every brew, and between each process, all our systems, vessels, equipment and process lines are cleaned and sanitized to ensure the perfect beer.